tordnat/hovedbygningen-dataset/README.md

 ## The sequences

 The dataset contains three sequences, each captured in a single handheld traversal.
-Because each stereo frame overlaps mainly with its temporal neighbours, the sequences have the low covisibility typical of structured survey-style captures — a regime not represented in curated benchmarks such as ETH3D or internet photo collections.
+Because each stereo frame overlaps mainly with its temporal neighbours, the sequences have the low covisibility typical of structured survey-style captures.
+Unlike most curated benchmarks, the sequences were captured with a fully documented rig that others can rebuild, and every sequence includes synchronized IMU data.

 | Sequence | Images | Stereo pairs | Scene | Trajectory |
 |---|---|---|---|---|